 Alec Rishwain focuses his practice on complex commercial litigation and class action defense.
 Alec has handled all aspects of civil litigation in both state and federal courts.
 Alec has extensive experience taking depositions, including depositions of plaintiffs, retained subject-matter experts, non-retained medical experts, PMQs of employers and case-related entities, and pivotal third-party witnesses.
 Alec is also adept at trial preparation, including trial briefing, motions in limine, and preparing expert and fact witnesses.

-Prior to practicing law, Alec was a legal fellow at the U.S. Court of Appeals for the Ninth Circuit for the Honorable Consuelo Callahan.
-Alec prepared a bench memorandum to a three-judge panel on a case involving complex free speech, substantive due process, and other constitutional law issues, resulting in a published opinion by the Ninth Circuit Court of Appeals - McNeil v.
+Prior to joining Venable, Alec spent four years as an attorney in the complex commercial litigation and general liability/torts litigation practices of a national full-service law firm.
+Alec was also a legal fellow at the U.S. Court of Appeals for the Ninth Circuit for the Honorable Consuelo Callahan.
+In that role, he prepared a bench memorandum to a three-judge panel on a case involving complex free speech, substantive due process, and other constitutional law issues, resulting in a published opinion by the Ninth Circuit Court of Appeals - McNeil v.
 Sherwood Sch.
 Dist.

 Alec graduated cum laude from Sandra Day O'Connor College of Law in 2018.
-During law school, Alec was a senior journal editor and served as president of the Corporate and Business Law Society for two years.
-Alec also volunteered at both the Arizona Voice for Victims and Arizona Legal Center, where he provided legal assistance to those who lacked the resources and ability to resolve their legal issues.
+During law school, Alec served as a senior journal editor and as president of the Corporate and Business Law Society.
+Alec was also a legal extern at the Supreme Court of Arizona for Presiding Disciplinary Judge William O'Neil, where he drafted decisions and orders imposing sanctions in professional discipline cases.